petergardfjall/garminexport/README.md

 To be of any use you need to register an account at [Garmin Connect](http://connect.garmin.com/) and populate it with some activities.

+## Authentication

+Logging in with the user-supplied username and password gives `garminexport` two important pieces of data needed to authenticate further client requests:

+- An OAuth bearer token.
+- A `JWT_FGP` cookie.

+These are both stored under `~/.garmexport` (or the folder given by `--auth-token-dir`) and will be reused as long as the OAuth token has not expired.
+Only if the OAuth token has expired (normally after two hours) will a new login be initiated.
+Doing too many logins in a short period of time risks seeing your IP address being temporarily blocked by CloudFlare (normally indicated by a `429 (Too Many Requests)` response).
+The reuse of authentication tokens should make this a non-issue though.

 ## As a command-line tool (garmin-backup)